kym150/spotify/results.md

     Drink In My Hand - Eric Church
     Dirt Road Anthem - Jason Aldean
     Die A Happy Man - Thomas Rhett

+   '''
+We were able to test our model on a range of inputs and genres (for example, christmas songs and pop songs) and it made great playlists that we would enjoy listening to.